wesleywerner/eureka-docs/source/installation.rst

     $ sudo make install

 .. warning::
     If you have an older Eureka version installed on the system, and try to run a more modern local source-built version of it, it will look for the installed configuration (`ugh`) files which came with the older version, and possibly result in user interface inconsistencies or errors.
-To prevent that, make sure to run this local build of Eureka using the `--install` command-line parameter (see [invoking] for the full list of parameters):
+To prevent that, make sure to run this local build of Eureka using the `--install` command-line parameter (see `Invoking <invoking.html>`__ for the full list of command-line parameters):

 ::